Each mock service contains several reactions.

 Clone.
 Read more details on this here.

 To delete a reaction, navigate to the Reaction page and click

 Delete.
 You will be asked for confirmation.

 Note that this operation is not reversible.

-A safer alternative to deleting a response is to disable it.
+A safer alternative to deleting a reaction is to disable it.

-The disabled responses are marked with strike-through text in the response list:
+The disabled reaction are strike-through in the response list: